JieunKwon/C-_WinForm_1/README.md

 # C#-Windows Forms App developement
+@ Feb 2019

-Develope the simple game for Windows Forms
+Develope the simple game for Windows Forms UI

   1. Purpose

-    - Windows Forms controls use (properties, methods, and events)
+    - use Windows Forms controls  (properties, methods, and events)
     - understand the concept and implementation of class relationships (inheritance and polymorphism)
     - build logic library